-1 is a company
+1 is a company is a company

-• On August 2019, a betting alert was emailed to the ITIA by the which raised suspicions regarding a tennis match which took place on August 2019 between and which took place at the Tournament in Israel (the First Israel Tournament). • The match was flagged as suspicious by three different betting operators - • Amongst the other concerns raised examined betting activity for the same tournament and discovered other matches with similar suspicious betting activity - three of these are the matches which form the subject of the charges against • On the same day, a further, and unrelated, betting alert was received from which noted "delayed entries and score manipulation" at the First Israel Tournament as well as bets placed by multiple betting accounts on games to be played to deuce and identified those matches as being umpired by This information prompted the commencement of an investigation into 74. his po r.
-Fletcher recounts the sources of evidence to which he had recourse in the course of investigation including audio data, extensive evidence from betting operators, point by int data as entered into the PDA vs what is heard on the Audio, Expert evidence of Mark earbrick or and interviews he had with both Covered Persons.
-75. aga Mr. Fletcher the similarities between the evidence and each respective charge brought ainst the Covered Persons is clear.
-He opines that the basic methodology used by both r.
-Khudoiani and
+- Amongst the other concerns raised examined betting activity for the same tournament and discovered other matches with similar suspicious betting activity three of these are the matches which form the subject of the charges against Mr Movsisyan. - On the same day, a further, and unrelated, betting alert was received from which noted "delayed entries and score manipulation" at the First Israel Tournament as well as bets placed by multiple betting accounts on games to be played to deuce and identified those matches as being umpired by Mr. Movsisyan. - This information prompted the commencement of an investigation into Mr. Movsisyan. - 74.
+Mr. Fletcher recounts the sources of evidence to which he had recourse in the course of his investigation including audio data, extensive evidence from betting operators, point by point data as entered into the PDA vs what is heard on the Audio, Expert evidence of Mark Swarbrick or and interviews he had with both Covered Persons. - 75.
+To Mr. Fletcher the similarities between the evidence and each respective charge brought against the Covered Persons is clear.
+He opines that the basic methodology used by both and Mr. Movsisyan is as follows: - i.

-- i.
 The Covered Persons agreed a specific match to target with either a) one or more unknown third parties who are responsible for the betting side of the arrangements and/or b) each other. - ii.
 The relevant bets such as whether to target a) a specific outcome of a specific game (for example, a game going to deuce) or b) a specific point in a game (for example, a certain player winning the second point of a game were then agreed before a bet being placed by the unknown third parties shortly before the relevant match.
 The placing of bets would depend on where the Covered Persons/unknown third parties judged the bets to be most effective: whether to earn the greatest return from the online betting markets (likely when the betting markets first made the prices available to bettors), to ensure the bets are not detected, or for any other relevant reason.
 The Covered Persons would have agreed, for example, to enter the score as "deuce" in the sixth game of the second set. - iii.
 Betting operators do not always indicate the time zone in which bets are placed, which often makes it difficult for me to compare the betting times with the timings